 Resilience

 Cloud security architecture must include measures to boost cloud system resilience.
 Firmware underlying cloud deployments must be strong enough to withstand cyberattacks.
 Companies must be able to restore critical cloud resources as soon as possible when attacks occur.
-Security teams should also strengthen the boot process to prevent malware infection when booting cloud systems.
+Security teams should also reinforce the boot process to prevent malware infection when booting cloud systems.

 Stack validation